YoussefKhaled10/Medical-RAG/README.md

 - Claim-level verification
 - Citation completeness
 - Uncertainty-aware language
-- Contextual refusal
+- Contextual safe guidance
 - Human oversight
 - Fail-closed validation

 ## Limitations

-- The current benchmark is small and focuses on a limited set of verified passages.
+- The current benchmark is small and centered on a limited set of verified passages.
-- The system is not clinically validated as a medical device.
+- One gold chunk per answerable question limits Precision@5 interpretation.
-- Model and reranker latency depend on external providers.
+- Citation formatting may still require repair.
-- Citation repair may fail for some generated responses.
+- External providers affect latency and availability.
-- Multilingual answer-quality evaluation requires terminology-aware matching.
+- Multilingual evaluation requires terminology-equivalence matching.
-- Local conversation history should be moved to persistent storage for production.
+- The system has not been clinically validated as a medical device.
-- Original PDF files require persistent object storage in production.
+- Production deployment requires persistent file storage, access control, auditing, monitoring, and broader testing.

 ## Disclaimer

-RecoveryPath AI provides evidence-grounded informational support.
+RecoveryPath AI provides evidence-grounded informational support only.

-The system does not provide medical diagnosis, personalized dosage, treatment selection, or emergency assessment.
+It does not provide medical diagnosis, personalized dosage, individual treatment selection, or emergency assessment.

 Anyone experiencing immediate danger or severe symptoms should contact local emergency services or go to the nearest emergency department.